anismhaddouche/anismhaddouche.github.io/_pages/about.md

 I am a PhD on applied mathematics with a specialization in statistics.
 My research interests include decision theory, shrinkage estimators and multivariate statistics.

-Currently, I am a research engineer at the [LABSTICC](https://labsticc.fr/en) laboratory in the [MOTEL](https://labsticc.fr/fr/equipes/motel) team since September 2021.
+Currently, I am a research engineer at the [LABSTICC](https://labsticc.fr/en) laboratory within the [MOTEL](https://labsticc.fr/fr/equipes/motel) team since September 2021.
 I am also a freelance mentor on the [Openclassrooms](https://openclassrooms.com/fr/paths/164-data-scientist) data training paths (Data Science, Data Analyst and Machine Learning Engineer).

 From 2019 to 2021 I was a temporary teaching and research assistant (ATER) at [INSA de Rouen Normandie](https://www.insa-rouen.fr).